Carolyn Elya, Ph.D.

 Undergraduates: Send Carolyn an email with your CV as well as and why you’re interested in the lab.

 Summer students: There are several mechanisms to pursue summer research at Harvard.
 Send Carolyn an email with your CV and why you’re interested in the lab.
 Please also indicate which programs (at Harvard or elsewhere) would be appropriate to support your work.
+Keep in mind summer programs have early deadlines – reach out before March for best results.

 Alumni

-Haesung Jee
+Haesung Jee (IB ’24)

-America Cox
+America Cox (University of Utah ’25)